JohnHiro84/GraphQLGreekGods/README.md

 # GraphQLGreekGods

-This was a homework assignment in App Academy's GrapghQL course.
+This was a homework assignment in App Academy's GraphQL course.
 The project involved creating the backend models and schema and connecting this to the frontend using Apollo and React.
 In this project I was able to practice generating queries and mutations.